Reproducibility

 Same data, same logic, same intent, same report.
 Every layer is versioned, so any number can be traced and recreated.

 For a generation, every analytical surface was its own engineering project.
-We're building the layer underneath, a context-aware semantic core that renders dashboards, reports, and memos on demand from the same source of truth.
+We're building the layer underneath, a context-aware analytical layer that renders dashboards, reports, and memos on demand from the same source of truth.

 An analytical layer is only useful if firms actually rely on it.
 Reliance is a single property, built from five facets that must hold simultaneously.